inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 All the lines have been written		There's been Sandburg, It's sad but it's true			Keats, Poe and McKuen
-With all the words gone,		They all had their day What's a young poet to do?
+With all the words gone,		They all had their day What's a ng poet to do?
 And knew what they're doin'

 But of all the words written		The bird is a strange one, And all the lines read,			So small and so tenr